-This post isn’t intended so much to be a tutorial, we relied heavily on online resources to fine tune what we already knew this time around, and benefitted from cutting the stringers ourselves, and figuring out what simply looked best when using simple store-bought balusters.
+This post isn’t intended so much to be a tutorial.
+We used online resources to adapt what we already knew.
+We cut the stringers ourselves and used simple store-bought balusters.
 Thank you, Internet.

-It was the first real time I got down with the power tools since learning I was pregnant.
-I blame that lack of labor on a combo of mild fear of hurting myself, moving and spending months trying to organize the tools, and actually finding a new project that needed something heavier-duty than a cordless drill.
+It was the first time I used power tools since learning I was pregnant.
 We missed each other, clearly.
-And as they say, the baby’s hearing stuff in there and already getting accustomed to noises in the outside world, so I figure that getting it used to hearing power tools will only work in our favor in the coming years.
+And as they say, the baby’s hearing stuff in there and already getting accustomed to noises in the outside world, so getting it used to power tools should work in our favor.

-Getting back into the woodworking DIY projects felt really good after so many months off, and there was plenty that I could do to help keep the project moving while Pete still carried the heavy-duty lifting that came with the project, like measuring boards, drilling and screwing using the lighter, cordless machinery, prepping tools, and clearing scraps.
+Getting back into the woodworking projects felt really good.
+There was much that I could do to help keep the project moving while Pete still performed the heavy-duty lifting that came with the project.
+I measured boards, helped with drilling using the lighter, cordless machinery, prepped tools, and cleared scraps.

-We did a few things differently this time around; because we used 2×12″ boards, we used extra 2×12″ lumber as a ledger on which to attach the stairs to the structure.
+We did a few things differently this time around.
+Since we used 2×12″ boards, we used extra 2×12″ lumber as a ledger on which to attach the stairs to the structure.

-We used 5/4 deck boards doubled up to make 11″ steps, which were a little deeper than what we had used previously.
-Plus, it matches the top landing.
+We used 5/4 deck boards doubled up to make 11″ steps.
+They’re deeper than what we had used on the previous design.
+Bonus: they match the top landing.

-We also reinforced the 4×4 posts differently as well.
-As opposed to relying on galvanized cups for the boards to sit in on the surface of the deck boards, we wrapped each post over the joist by notching it with the chop saw and a wood chisel, and bolting it securely in place.
+We also reinforced the 4×4 posts.
+Instead of using galvanized cups, we wrapped each post over the joist by notching it with the chop saw and a wood chisel.
+Bolted securely, they will not move.
 Big difference.

-We followed a similar formula as last time for the top rails, but strayed from the previously horizontal board design and opted for traditional 2×2 balusters for the railings.
-I was always surprisingly opposed to this design, but it does actually look great, and a little less like we’re trying to force a modern design on a traditional home.
+We strayed from the previously horizontal baluster design and opted for traditional 2×2 balusters.
+I was always opposed to this design, but it does actually look great, and less like we’re forcing modernism on a traditional home.